jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-To support mother and father, to cherish partner and children, and to be engaged in peaceful occupation — this is the greatest blessing.
+Wisdom consists of the anticipation of consequences.
-- The Buddha
+- Norman Cousins

-Updated on: [8/23/2023]
+Updated on: [8/24/2023]
 <!-- #quoteEnd -->
 </pre>